 Master of Global Policy Studies

 Core MGPS coursework explains contemporary globalization and the global policy process and builds analytical and professional communications skills.
 The program reinforces the core with ongoing opportunities for practical application, including a required second year project in which groups of students work with a faculty mentor on a real-world policy research project.
 Students also complete a required internship that provides direct contact with the operating realities of government, multinational business, or non-governmental organizations.
 Students declare one of seven specializations so that the MGPS program combines a broad view of global policy with substantial depth in a particular policy area.
-Additionally, the LBJ School and six partners across the University have developed dual degree programs to give LBJ students the option to pair a second complementary master’s degree with the MGPS degree, completing both master’s degree programs in less time than would be required if they were pursued independently.
+Additionally, the LBJ School has developed dual degree programs to give LBJ students the option to pair a second complementary master’s degree with the MGPS degree, completing both master’s degree programs in less time than would be required if they were pursued independently.

 The MGPS degree program consists of 49 semester hours.
 For a detailed description of courses, visit the LBJ School website.

 - Crisis Management

 - Microeconomics for Global Policy Studies